Mass media in the United Kingdom: Books

-In 1477 William Caxton in Westminster printed The Dictes or Sayengis of the Philosophres, considered "the first dated book printed in England."
+In 1477, William Caxton in Westminster printed The Dictes or Sayengis of the Philosophres, considered "the first dated book printed in England."
 The history of the book in the United Kingdom has been studied from a variety of cultural, economic, political, and social angles.
 The learned Bibliographical Society first met in 1892.
 In recent years influential scholars include Frederic Sutherland Ferguson, Philip Gaskell, Ronald Brunlees McKerrow, and Alfred W. Pollard.
 As of 2020, seven firms in the United Kingdom rank among the world's biggest publishers of books in terms of revenue: Bloomsbury, Cambridge University Press, Informa, Oxford University Press, Pearson, Quarto, and RELX Group.

 The University of Oxford's Bodleian Library was founded in 1602.
-The British Library was formally established in 197 and is the national library of the United Kingdom.
+The British Library was formally established in 1973 and is the national library of the United Kingdom.
 It is one of the largest libraries in the world.
 As a legal deposit library, the British Library receives copies of all books produced in the United Kingdom and Ireland, including a significant proportion of overseas titles distributed in the UK.
-The Library is a non-departmental public body sponsored by the Department for Digital, Culture, Media and Sport.
-The British Library is a major research library, with items in many languages and in many formats, both print and digital: books, manuscripts, journals, newspapers, magazines, sound and music recordings, videos, play-scripts, patents, databases, maps, stamps, prints, drawings.
-The Library's collections include around 14 million books, along with substantial holdings of manuscripts and items dating as far back as 2000 BC.
+The library is a non-departmental public body sponsored by the Department for Culture, Media and Sport.
+The British Library is also a major research library, with items in many languages and in many formats, both print and digital: books, manuscripts, journals, newspapers, magazines, sound and music recordings, videos, play-scripts, patents, databases, maps, stamps, prints, drawings.
+Its collections include around 14 million books, along with substantial holdings of manuscripts and items dating as far back as 2000 BC.
 The library maintains a programme for content acquisition and adds some three million items each year occupying 9.6 km of new shelf space.

 The Legal Deposit Libraries Act 2003 stipulates that the British Library receives a copy of every printed work published in the United Kingdom.
-Five other libraries are entitled to copies: Cambridge University Library, University of Oxford's Bodleian Library, the National Library of Scotland, the Library of Trinity College, Dublin, and the National Library of Wales.
+Five other libraries are entitled to copies: Cambridge University Library, University of Oxford's Bodleian Library, the National Library of Scotland, and the National Library of Wales.
 The London-based Copyright Agency became the Edinburgh-based Agency for the Legal Deposit Libraries in 2009.
 In 2013 the publishing contributed to the UK creative economy with 231,000 jobs.
 British publishers such as Penguin Books and Pearson remain dominant players within the industry and continue to publish titles globally.